 Major League Baseball Postseason Logos Look to ‘Premium’ Trends | 3D Designing

-The League Baseball postseason doesn’t represent just an average set of games.
+The League postseason doesn’t represent just an average set of games.
 The postseason rises toward the World Series, the pinnacle point of every MLB season.
 And that never changes.
 The trophy remains the same.
 The allure of the World Series rings true.
 From a design perspective, MLB wants to embrace the magnitude.

 “This is going to be historical and we take that into consideration,” says Anne Occi, MLB head of design services.
 “We try to create something that will look premium.”